-The benefit of using harmonics for tuning is that you can release your left hand and use it to turn the tuning keys while the notes continue to ring.
-This can make tuning quicker.
+The benefit of using harmonics for tuning your classical guitar is that you can release your left hand and use it to turn the tuning keys while the notes continue to ring.
+This can make tuning your guitar quicker.

-To begin tuning guitar using harmonics, get one string in tune to an outside source.
-One option is a tuning fork (more below on tuning using a tuning fork).
+To tune your guitar using guitar harmonics, get one string in tune to an outside source.
+One option is a tuning fork (more below on tuning using it).
 You could also use a pitch on another instrument, such as piano.
 Or you can use a pitch-pipe,

 or tone from your computer or device.